AkbarBakhshi/ClaireNest-Public/README.md

 # ClaireNest - Family Calendar & Support App

 ClaireNest is a mobile application built with Expo and React Native, designed to help families coordinate care and support for their children.
-The app provides a shared calendar system that allows parents and supporters to stay organized and connected.
+The app provides a system that allows parents and supporters to stay organized and connected.

 ## Features

-- Shared calendar system for family coordination
 - Support for multiple parent accounts
 - Role-based access (Parent/Supporter)
-- Account switching capability
 - Firebase backend integration
-- Secure authentication with Google Sign-In
+- Secure authentication with Google and Apple Sign-In

 ## Technical Stack